Free U.S. Shipping ($70+)

 • Exercise Regimen: The type and intensity of your workouts will also determine how epicatechin impacts your muscle growth.

-Because of these variables and the absence of definitive clinical trials specifically approved by the FDA, epicatechin should be viewed as a supplement that may support overall wellness and fitness goals rather than a guaranteed solution for encouraging muscle growth.
+Because of these variables and the absence of definitive clinical trials specifically approved by the FDA, epicatechin should be viewed as an option that may support overall wellness and fitness goals rather than guaranteed muscle growth.

 Best Time for Epicatechin: Before or After Workout